The Importance of Culture

 PRO TIP: If you make the excuse you can’t afford it, studies have shown that great talent can produce up to 33% higher revenue and by employing great managers, you can see 27% higher revenue per employee.

 Perks and Gratis

 We recommend dedicating a percentage of profit towards creating perks, incentives and gratis for your team.
-No you may not have the large budgets to whisk everyone away to a Caribbean retreat or build out an impressive game room to spend hours playing ping pong however you can focus on the things that matter to your people.
-If family is important you can provide a gift card to your employees favorite restaurant so they can take their family out for dinner.
+No, you may not have the large budgets to whisk everyone away to a Caribbean retreat or build out an impressive game room to spend hours playing ping pong however you can focus on the things that matter to your people.
+If family is important you can provide a gift card to your employees' favourite restaurant so they can take their family out for dinner.
 This would speak volumes about you, the organization and the commitment to your people.
 This is just one example, get creative and have fun with it!

 Get Out of the Way

 Letting go of the reins is one of the hardest things a business owner has to do.
 Many struggle with giving over control and start micromanaging their employees.
 If you’re struggling with this, I hate to tell you, it’s your business that will pay the price.
 Your team and even clients will leave due to frustration and it will be your bottom line that suffers.

 You hired smart people, built a tribal culture and made investments in them for a reason; now it’s time to get out of their way!
 You can’t possibly do everything nor do you want to.
 Empower your team to succeed and stop interfering.
 Have confidence in your employees abilities and make them feel valued, because nothing hurts your agency’s reputation more than staff turnover.

 Communication is Key